Fulham Power Station: Fulham B

-The site was progressively expanded into the old A site and upon completion had an installed capacity of 360 MW from six 60 MW turbo-alternator sets generating at 11 kV.
+The site was progressively expanded into the old A site and additional 60 MW sets were commissioned in 1937, 1941, 1946 with the final set in 1952 bringing capacity upto 360 MW.
 There were five 60 MW Metropolitan Vickers two cylinder impulse type turbines, they had 21 high pressure and 13 low pressure stages.
 There was also one 60 MW (11 kV) English Electric three cylinder 3,000 rpm turbo-alternator.
 There were 8 × Stirling 260,000 lb/hr (32.76 kg/s) and 8 × Stirling 315,000 lb/hr (39.69 kg/s) tri-drum high duty boilers.
 Steam conditions were 600 psi (41.4 bar) and 800 °F (427 °C).
 In 1948 it had the highest thermal efficiency of any power station in the UK.
 In 1954 it generated 1,792,929 GWh of electricity, had a thermal efficiency of 26.42 per cent, and burned 819,700 tons of coal.
 Fulham was one of the first stations to be fitted with flue-gas desulphurisation equipment.
 When Fulham was being developed in 1935 it was thought that it would be undesirable to discharge effluent into the Thames.
 The Laboratory of the Government Chemist argued that a closed cycle flue-gas treatment system would be possible.
 A process pioneered by James Howden and Company Ltd and ICI Fertilizers and Synthetic Products Ltd was used.
 Sulphur compounds were removed from the flue-gases in scrubbers by a circulating chalk slurry.
 Sulphur compound were removed as a semi-solid sludge and clarified water was returned to the scrubbers.
 The sludge was disposed of at sea.
 This was operated on 120MW of capacity between 1936 and 1940, but later removed.